Jilissa Zoltko Slays In A Cupped Snakeskin Bikini With Thong Bottoms: ‘Missin’ The Beach’

 “The lighting in this picture is amazing.
 Holy cow you look like a glowing goddess who stepped right out of a fairy tale.
 Love this look.
 So beautiful,” a fourth comment read.

-Of course, Jilissa’s followers didn’t seemed surprise to see her rocking a skimpy bathing suit.
+Of course, Jilissa’s admirers didn’t seem surprised to see her rocking a skimpy bathing suit.
 The model is most often photographed in racy bikinis for her online photos.

-As previously reported by The Inquisitr, Jilissa delighted her fans earlier this month when she donned a black string bikini as she lounged around during a sunny day.
-That upload also proved to be popular among her followers.
-It has earned more than 26,000 likes and over 440 comments to date.
+As previously reported by The Inquisitr, Jilissa delighted her fans earlier this month when she wore a black string bikini while lounging around during a sunny day.
+That upload also proved to be popular among her followers, earning her more than 26,000 likes and over 440 comments to date.